 Bodrum Castle: A Medieval Fortress

 Bodrum Castle, a 15th-century fortress, offers a medieval experience for yachters.
-A 10-minute walk from Bodrum Marina leads to this castle, with entry at $10, per guides.
-For example, the castle houses the Museum of Underwater Archaeology, displaying artifacts from ancient shipwrecks, per exhibits.
+A 10-minute walk from Bodrum Marina leads to this castle, with entry at £10, per guides.
+For example, the castle houses the Museum of Underwater Archaeology, displaying artefacts from ancient shipwrecks, per exhibits.
 Also, the views from the towers stretch across Bodrum Bay, per visitors.
-You can enjoy a glass of Turkish tea at the castle cafe for $2, per menus.
+You can enjoy a glass of Turkish tea at the castle cafe for £2, per menus.
 Moreover, the castle’s history as a Crusader stronghold adds intrigue, per historical records.
 This historical site makes Bodrum Castle a highlight.
 Therefore, it’s a must-visit for sailors in Bodrum.

 Gümbet Bay: A Lively Anchorage